 Unfortunately, many people are deficient in this crucial vitamin.

 Most people in countries in the northern latitudes do not achieve their adequate dose, especially during the winter.
 Did you know that low Vitamin D levels can also affect your HPV status?

-This blog features the basics on HPV and how Vitamin D can be vital to your health and wellbeing.
+This blog covers the basics of HPV and how Vitamin D can be vital to your health and wellbeing.